 Table: guardrail metric check — direction, magnitude, significance, ship/hold flag

-A dashboard built in AnalityQa AI — from question to chart, no SQL.
+A dashboard built in AnalityQa — from question to chart, no SQL.

 Real examples